folkertdev/elm-state/README.md

 ```

 When using andThen, try to break up your computation into small, reusable bits and give them a descriptive name.
-A general elm principle is that the shortest code is often not the best code.
+A general Elm principle is that the shortest code is often not the best code.
 Don't take shortcuts with
 andThen in production code.